ibm-cloud-docs/maximo-application-suite/plan.md

 A unique 12-character hexadecimal value in the first line of your {{site.data.keyword.prodname_imas_short}} license key file.
 For example, `SERVER sls-rlks-0.rlks 0242ac110002 27000`, where the 12-character hexadecimal value is `0242ac110002`.
-You can use a Secret Manager or if you do not have the Secret Manager installed, you can use base64 encoding.
+You can use a Secrets Manager or if you do not have the Secrets Manager installed, you can use base64 encoding.
 For more information, see [Base64 encoding and decoding](https://www.base64encode.org/){: external}.

 ### {{site.data.keyword.cloud_notm}} API Key
 {: #cloudapikey}